President Trump’s reelection campaign is suing a familiar target: The New York Times

-President Trump’s re-election campaign is suing the New York Times for libel over an opinion piece the paper published in March 2019, titled The Real Trump-Russia Quid Pro Quo.
+President Trump’s reelection campaign is suing The New York Times for libel over an opinion piece the paper published in March 2019, titled The Real Trump-Russia Quid Pro Quo.

 The piece, written by former Times executive editor Max Frankel, argues that it was no coincidence that U.S.-Russia relations changed under Trump after Russian actors targeted Hillary Clinton’s 2016 presidential campaign.
 “The [Trump] campaign and the Kremlin had an overarching deal,” alleges the summarizing sub-headline of the story, to “help beat Hillary Clinton for a new pro-Russian foreign policy,” regardless of whether it was explicitly spelled out.